freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/animate-elements-continually-using-an-infinite-animation-count.md

 ---

 ## Description

 <section id='description'>

-The previous challenges covered how to use some of the animation properties and the <code>@keyframes</code> rule.
-Another animation property is the <code>animation-iteration-count</code>, which allows you to control how many times you would like to loop through the animation.
+The previous challenges covered how to use some of the animation properties and the `@keyframes` rule.
+Another animation property is the `animation-iteration-count`, which allows you to control how many times you would like to loop through the animation.
 Here's an example:

-<code>animation-iteration-count: 3;</code>
+`animation-iteration-count: 3;`

 In this case the animation will stop after running 3 times, but it's possible to make the animation run continuously by setting that value to infinite.

 </section>

 ## Instructions

 <section id='instructions'>

-To keep the ball bouncing on the right on a continuous loop, change the <code>animation-iteration-count</code> property to <code>infinite</code>.
+To keep the ball bouncing on the right on a continuous loop, change the `animation-iteration-count` property to `infinite`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml